-How to celebrate
+How to take part

-When is National Child Health Day celebrated in 2022?
+When is National Child Health Day celebrated in 2023?

 National Child Health Day is observed on the first Monday in October each year.